MS Augustus (1950): Features

 The Augustus had the following nine passenger decks (arrange from beneath the top of the house): Sun Deck, Lido Deck, Boat Deck, Promenade Deck, Upper Deck, Foyer Deck, A Deck, B Deck, and C Deck.
 Sun Deck, which started off from the wheelhouse, chartroom, radio room, following along either side of aft, encircling the funnel casing, kennels, and the "robot" ventilator, was first class's facility.
 Lido Deck started off from a narrow full-wrap around promenade and officers' quarters, culminating aft with a bar, the first class pool, and changing rooms.

 Boat Deck started off forward with another narrow promenade, opening into wider expansion beneath a canopy of lifeboats and davits along either side.
 Inwardly, this level started off with the first class Belvedere Observation Lounge that was equipped with a panorama of windows overlooking the ship's bow.

 A reading room was continuing aft on the starboard side.
 This space's amidships was the first class writing room.
 The forward staircase's highest level was just aft with its burled panels and magnificent modern glass railings.
 Also, there was an elevator, linking the first class decks in this part of the ship.
 The deluxe suite facility started along port and aft passageways, to a small gymnasium, playroom, solarium, and message room on the starboard side.
 The aft part of Boat Deck, which had its own pool, lido and bar, was cabin class's facility.

 Promenade Deck started forward with a first class observation area, then number three-like encompassing, continuing aft through narrow links to the glass-enveloped first class promenade.
 Inwardly, it started with the phenomenal social hall with its curved panorama of windows and an aft bulkhead that held sculptures and reliefs in bronze by Mascherini.
 In this sheered salon, the ceiling accommodated an oval recess in which the lighting was designed in a zodiac fashion.
 This room was converted into an auditorium in 1964.
 The only part of this social hall to be carried over into the auditorium was an oval ceiling recess constellation-like lighting arrangement.
+Representative hall was decorated with huge tapestry of Zoran Music: The Travels of Marco Polo.
+Tapestry is preserved in MUCA museum in Monfalcone.

 The forward staircase lobby continued aft with foyer starting off on either side to the passageways and promenades which brought aft to the first class ballroom.
 The staircase itself, was decorated with Mascherini's sculptures.